GabrielQSherman/Introduction-to-APIs/image_sharing_socialmedia/README.md

         [*] add a get route in the homepage.js that will utilize the authorization middleware and return the to user the found document

+        i create a middleware that get the request header and uses the jwt method 'verify' to check the given wt to see if it matches on in the database. if it does than the middleware will move onto the next middleware function

+        it will also return the user that was found so that can be used in the next function

         [*] add route to logout of a user on one device

+        to log out a user you must update the database and remove at least one jtw from the users document if just the currently used wt is removed then the user will be logged out of the current device. to log out of all devices a user is currently logged into one must simple reset the jwt array to a blank array

         [*] add route to logout user on all logged in devices